ProfAishikGhosh/ProfAishikGhosh.github.io/_posts/2022-03-07-EPJC-Highlight.md

 ---
-title: "UQ work featured on cover of EPJC and in highlight article"
+title: "Uncertainty quantification work featured on cover of EPJC and in highlight article"
 categories:
   - News Article
 tags: